 • apnea.

-This is not a complete list of reasons why a person may experience an increased need for sleep.
-To find out exactly why this happens, only specialists can do it.
-To make an accurate diagnosis, the doctor will take into account whether the patient has any other signs of certain diseases.
+This is not a complete list of reasons why a person may have an increased need to sleep.
+Only specialists can find out exactly why this happens.
+To make an accurate diagnosis, the doctor will take into account whether the patient still has any signs of certain diseases.

-To determine the increased need for sleep is possible only with an individual approach.
+The increased need for sleep can only be determined with an individual approach.
 A long-term increase in average daily sleep duration by 20-25% indicates that a person has hypersomnia.
-Thus, the time of night sleep increases to about 12-14 hours.
+Thus, the time of night sleep increases to approximately 12-14 hours.
 It was noted that daytime sleepiness occurs more often in women than in men.

-Although the signs of such a condition are directly dependent on the cause that caused it, it is still possible to identify some characteristic symptoms.
-As a rule, excessive daytime sleepiness is accompanied by an almost irresistible desire to take a nap during the day, a decrease in working capacity and a deterioration in concentration.
-At the same time, the much desired daytime sleep does not bring proper relief, but only enhances the feeling of fatigue and weakness.
-In addition, when waking up after a night's sleep, a person often has the so-called "sleep intoxication" - a condition in which it is impossible to quickly engage in habitual vigorous activity.
+Although the signs of this condition directly depend on the cause that caused it, it is still possible to identify some characteristic symptoms.
+As a rule, excessive daytime sleepiness is accompanied by an almost irresistible desire to take a nap during the day, decreased performance and poor concentration.
+At the same time, the much-desired daytime nap does not bring proper relief, but only increases the feeling of fatigue and weakness.
+In addition, when waking up after a night's sleep, a person often experiences so-called “sleep intoxication” - a condition in which it is impossible to quickly engage in usual vigorous activity.

-Chronic daytime sleepiness, along with a constant feeling of weakness, fatigue, also accompanied by dizziness and nausea, almost certainly warns that a disease is developing in the body that requires immediate diagnosis and adequate treatment.
+Chronic daytime sleepiness, along with a constant feeling of weakness, fatigue, also accompanied by dizziness and nausea, almost certainly warns that a disease is developing in the body, which requires immediate diagnosis and adequate treatment.
 Thus, the combination of the described symptoms often accompanies the occurrence of such a serious pathology as vegetative-vascular dystonia.
-With narcolepsy, the desire to fall asleep in general takes a person by surprise at the most inappropriate place or time for this.
-Therefore, experts advise not to delay the examination if you have been experiencing increased daytime sleepiness for no apparent reason, and be sure to find out why this is happening.
-Only in this case it will be clear how to get rid of the violation of the rhythm of life.
+With narcolepsy, the desire to fall asleep generally takes a person by surprise in the most inappropriate place or time for this.
+Therefore, experts advise not to delay the examination if you have been experiencing increased daytime sleepiness for a long time for no apparent reason, and be sure to find out why this is happening.
+Only in this case will it be clear how to get rid of the disturbance in the rhythm of life.

-The primary task of the doctor, to whom the patient suffering from constant weakness and drowsiness turned, is to conduct a complete survey and identify other possible signs of a particular disease.
-The specialist will definitely take into account whether the patient has any concomitant disease, clarify the daily routine and find out how long the patient has been worried about this condition.
-The question of the presence of craniocerebral injuries will also be mandatory.
-In most cases, at the initial examination, it is possible to identify only the alleged causes of the pathological drowsiness, so the specialist directs the patient for further examinations.
-Computed tomography (CT) of the brain and magnetic resonance imaging (MRI) are the most informative diagnostic methods for such disorders.
+The primary task of a doctor who is approached by a patient suffering from constant weakness and drowsiness is to conduct a complete survey and identify other possible signs of a particular disease.
+The specialist will definitely take into account whether the patient has any concomitant disease, clarify the daily routine and find out how long the patient has been bothered by this condition.
+A question about the presence of traumatic brain injuries will also be required.
+In most cases, during the initial examination it is possible to identify only presumptive causes of the pathological drowsiness, so the specialist refers the patient for further examinations.
+The most informative diagnostic methods for such disorders are computed tomography (CT) of the brain and magnetic resonance imaging (MRI).
 The patient may also need ultrasound diagnostics of the brain and polysomnography.

-Polysomnography is a study carried out during sleep and allows you to identify certain respiratory disorders (for example, sleep apnea).
-It is advisable to perform a sleep latency test immediately after polysomnography.
-This test helps determine if a person has narcolepsy or sleep apnea.
-In addition, the severity of drowsiness is specified using the Epworth Sleepiness Scale.
-By the way, for primary diagnosis, this test can even be carried out independently at home, although this, of course, does not cancel a visit to the doctor.
+Polysomnography is a study performed during sleep and allows you to identify certain breathing disorders (for example, sleep apnea).
+It is advisable to conduct a sleep latency test immediately after polysomnography.
+This test helps determine whether a person has narcolepsy or sleep apnea.
+In addition, the severity of sleepiness is clarified using the Epworth Sleepiness Scale.
+By the way, for initial diagnosis, this test can even be performed independently at home, although this, of course, does not cancel a visit to the doctor.

-Often, the patient is recommended to undergo a comprehensive examination, including an examination of narrow specialists - a cardiologist, endocrinologist, neurologist, psychiatrist and others.
+Often the patient is recommended to undergo a comprehensive examination, including examination by specialized specialists - a cardiologist, endocrinologist, neurologist, psychiatrist and others.
 This will help determine whether frequent daytime sleepiness is associated with the development of any disease.
 The accuracy of the diagnosis will determine how effective the treatment will be.

 How to eliminate the constant tendency to sleep?

-Giving tips here on how to get rid of excessive fatigue and a constant desire to take a nap at the most inopportune moment, we will not describe drug treatment.
-Serious diseases that cause a strong need for sleep should be diagnosed and managed under the close supervision of a qualified specialist.
-In addition, the treatment in each case is individual and depends on the cause that caused the onset of weakness and constant drowsiness.
+While giving here tips on how to get rid of excessive fatigue and the constant desire to take a nap at the most inopportune moment, we will not describe drug treatment.
+Serious illnesses that cause a strong need for sleep should be diagnosed and treated under the close supervision of a qualified professional.
+In addition, treatment in each case is individual and depends on the cause that caused weakness and constant drowsiness.

-If no pathology was detected during the examination, and the sources of the sleepy state are exclusively psychophysiological, then first of all it is necessary to act on the causes of the violation of the vital rhythm.
-As a rule, non-drug treatment in this case will be aimed at stabilizing the lifestyle and may include the implementation of several simple recommendations:
+If no pathology is identified during the examination, and the sources of the sleepy state are exclusively psychophysiological, then first of all it is necessary to influence the causes of the disturbance in the rhythm of life.
+As a rule, non-drug treatment in this case will be aimed at stabilizing lifestyle and may include following several simple recommendations:

-1. Get yourself a healthy and restful night's sleep.
-At least for a while, it is worth abandoning what can cause increased fatigue, which does not go away even during the day.
-For example, from a long evening watching a series or household chores that are not so urgent.
-By the way, it has been proven that regular spending time on gadgets just before a night's rest significantly worsens the quality of sleep.
+1. Ensure yourself a healthy and full night's sleep.
+At least for a while, it’s worth giving up something that can cause increased fatigue that doesn’t go away even during the day.
+For example, from a long evening watching a TV series or household chores that are not so urgent.
+By the way, it has been proven that regularly spending time on gadgets immediately before a night's rest significantly worsens the quality of sleep.

-2. Do sport.
-It can be anything - jogging in the morning, gymnastics, swimming, fitness.
-Physical exercise allows you to keep the body in good shape and help get rid of excessive drowsiness, lethargy and fatigue.
+2. Exercise.
+It could be anything - jogging in the morning, gymnastics, swimming, fitness.
+Physical exercise helps keep the body in good shape and helps get rid of excessive drowsiness, lethargy and fatigue.

 3. Take vitamins and eat right.
-It is especially important to replenish the deficiency of micro- and macroelements during seasonal periods of beriberi.
-Often, a constant desire to sleep even during the daytime arises precisely because of this reason.
-Iron deficiency is especially harmful in this regard, which causes anemia (lack of hemoglobin) and, as a result, an increased feeling of fatigue, weakness and a desire to sleep.
-Sometimes no additional treatment after a course of vitamins is no longer required.
+It is especially important to compensate for the deficiency of micro- and macroelements during seasonal periods of vitamin deficiency.
+Often a constant desire to sleep, even during the daytime, arises precisely because of this reason.
+Particularly harmful in this regard is a lack of iron, which causes anemia (lack of hemoglobin) and, as a result, an increased feeling of fatigue, weakness and the desire to sleep.
+Sometimes no additional treatment is required after a course of vitamins.

 4. Ventilate the room more often.
-In a stuffy room, the brain begins to experience oxygen starvation, which is why there is a need for sleep.
-The influx of fresh air will help get rid of lethargy.
+In a stuffy room, the brain begins to experience oxygen starvation, which is why the need for sleep appears.
+The flow of fresh air will help get rid of lethargy.

-5. Apply "invigorating" methods.
-These include washing with cold water and a cup of black coffee.
-However, the latter should not be abused, because this drink does not belong to the category of useful ones.
-You can replace it with green tea, which invigorates no worse than caffeine due to the high content of theine.
+5. Use “invigorating” methods.
+These include washing your face with cold water and drinking a cup of black coffee.
+However, the latter should not be abused, because this drink is not considered healthy.
+You can replace it with green tea, which invigorates no worse than caffeine due to its high theine content.

-6. If the feeling of fatigue and drowsiness does not leave, if possible, you need to give the body a rest for at least 15-20 minutes.
-After a short “quiet hour”, performance may well return to its previous level.
+6. If the feeling of fatigue and drowsiness persists, if possible, you need to give your body a rest for at least 15-20 minutes.
+After a short “quiet hour,” performance may well return to its previous level.

-When figuring out why you are haunted by a constant desire to take a nap, pay attention to whether you are currently taking any drugs that cause this condition.
-Read the annotation: it is possible that increased drowsiness is indicated as a side effect in it.
+When figuring out why you have a constant desire to nap, pay attention to whether you are currently taking any medications that cause this condition.
+Read the annotation: it may list increased drowsiness as a side effect.
 In such a situation, you should consult a doctor.
-Most likely, he will select a different treatment for you.
-In any case, the desire to sleep should go away on its own after the end of the drug.
+Most likely, he will choose another treatment for you.
+In any case, the desire to sleep should go away on its own after you stop taking the drug.
 If this does not happen, then the reason for your sleepy state lies in something else.
-Women should remember that some time before menstruation and during menstruation, the desire to fall asleep at the most inopportune moment increases, and this is not a sign of a serious illness.
-In addition, an excessive need to sleep can be one of the early symptoms of pregnancy.
+Women should remember that some time before menstruation and during menstruation, the desire to fall asleep at the most inopportune moment intensifies, and this is not a sign of a serious illness.
+Additionally, an excessive need to sleep can be one of the early symptoms of pregnancy.

 Sleep is an important physiological process necessary for the functioning of the body.
-In a dream, all of its functional systems are restored and tissues are pumped with vital energy.
+During sleep, all of its functional systems are restored and tissues are pumped with vital energy.
 It is well known that a person can live much less without sleep than without food.

-The normal duration of sleep in an adult is 7-9 hours every day.
-A person's need for sleep changes with age.
+The normal amount of sleep for an adult is 7-9 hours every day.
+A person's need for sleep changes as they age.
 Babies sleep constantly - 12-18 hours a day, and this is the norm.
-Gradually, the duration of sleep decreases until it reaches an adult value.
+Gradually, sleep duration decreases until it reaches adult levels.
 On the other hand, older people also often have an increased need for sleep.

-It is also important that a person belongs to the type of representatives of the animal kingdom, for whom night sleep and daytime wakefulness are normal.
-If a person cannot spend the time necessary for proper rest in a dream every night, then such a syndrome is called insomnia or insomnia.
+It is also important that a person belongs to the type of representatives of the animal kingdom for whom night sleep and daytime wakefulness are normal.
+If a person cannot spend the time necessary for proper rest every night in sleep, then such a syndrome is called insomnia or insomnia.
 This situation leads to many unpleasant consequences for the body.
-But the opposite situation brings no less problems - when a person wants to sleep more than the allotted time, including during the daytime, when wakefulness and an active lifestyle are prescribed by nature.
+But the opposite situation also brings no less problems - when a person wants to sleep more than the allotted time, including during the daytime, when a person is prescribed by nature to stay awake and have an active lifestyle.

-This syndrome can be called differently: hypersomnia, drowsiness or, in common parlance, drowsiness.
-It has many reasons, and it is very difficult to find among them the right one in each case.
+This syndrome can be called differently: hypersomnia, somnolence, or, more commonly, drowsiness.
+It has many reasons, and finding the right one in each specific case is very difficult.

-First, let's define more precisely the concept of drowsiness.
-This is the name of the state when a person is overcome by yawning, heaviness presses on the eyes, his pressure and heart rate decrease, consciousness becomes less sharp, actions become less confident.
+First, let's define the concept of drowsiness more precisely.
+This is the name of the condition when a person is overcome by yawning, heaviness presses on the eyes, his blood pressure and heart rate decrease, consciousness becomes less acute, and actions become less confident.
 The secretion of the salivary and lacrimal glands also decreases.
-At the same time, a person is terribly sleepy, he has a desire to sleep right here and now.
-Weakness and drowsiness in an adult can be a constant phenomenon, that is, to haunt a person all the time he is awake, or transient, observed only at a certain time.
+At the same time, a person becomes terribly sleepy, he has a desire to sleep right here and now.
+Weakness and drowsiness in an adult can be a permanent phenomenon, that is, haunt a person all the time he is awake, or transient, observed only at a certain time.

 Why do you always want to sleep?

-First of all, it is worth noting that constant drowsiness adversely affects a person’s entire life.
-He sleeps on the go, cannot fully fulfill his work duties, do household chores, constantly coming into conflict with others because of this.
-This, in turn, leads to stress and neuroses.
-In addition, drowsiness can directly pose a danger to a person and others, for example, if he is driving a car.
+First of all, it is worth noting that constant sleepiness negatively affects a person’s entire life.
+He sleeps on the move, cannot fully perform his work duties, do household chores, and because of this constantly comes into conflict with others.
+This in turn leads to stress and neuroses.
+In addition, drowsiness can directly pose a danger to the person and others, for example, if he is driving a car.

 Causes

-It is not always easy to answer the question why a person wants to sleep.
-The main factors that cause drowsiness can be divided into those caused by the wrong way of life of a person or external causes, and those associated with pathological processes in the human body.
+It is not always easy to answer the question of why a person wants to sleep.
+The main factors that cause drowsiness can be divided into those that are caused by a person’s unhealthy lifestyle or external causes, and those that are associated with pathological processes in the human body.
 In many cases of drowsiness, there are several causes at once.

 People react differently to natural phenomena.
-For some, they do not have a noticeable effect, while others are very sensitive to weather changes.
-If it rains for several days in a row, the pressure is low, then the body of such people react to these circumstances by lowering blood pressure and vitality.
-As a result, a person may experience drowsiness and weakness on such days, he can fall asleep on the go, but when the weather improves, his usual cheerfulness returns to him.
+For some they have no noticeable effect, while others are very sensitive to weather changes.
+If it rains outside for several days in a row and there is low pressure, then the body of such people reacts to these circumstances by lowering blood pressure and vitality.
+As a result, a person may feel drowsy and tired on such days; he may fall asleep while walking, but when the weather improves, his usual vigor returns.
 Other people, on the contrary, may react in a similar way to extreme heat and stuffiness.

-Also, some people are prone to a syndrome in which a decrease in the length of daylight hours causes the body to secrete the hormones necessary for sleep much earlier than planned.
-Another reason why a person constantly sleeps in winter is that in winter our body has access to a smaller amount of vitamins obtained from fresh vegetables and fruits, the use of which, as you know, improves metabolism.
+Also, some people are susceptible to a syndrome in which a decrease in daylight hours causes the body to release hormones necessary for sleep much earlier than planned.
+Another reason explaining why a person constantly sleeps in winter is that in winter our body has access to fewer vitamins obtained from fresh vegetables and fruits, the consumption of which is known to improve metabolism.

 Lack of night sleep

-Constant lack of sleep is the reason that seems most obvious.
-And in practice, daytime sleepiness caused by a poor night's sleep is the most common.
+Constant lack of sleep is the reason that seems the most obvious.
+And in practice, daytime sleepiness caused by poor night sleep is the most common.
 However, many people tend to ignore it.
-Even if you think you are getting enough sleep, you may not actually be.
-And if a person did not sleep well at night, then it is likely that his eyes will be closed during the day.
+Even if you think you are getting enough sleep, this may not actually be the case.
+And if a person did not sleep well at night, then there is a high probability that his eyes will close during the day.

 Night sleep may be incomplete, its phases may be unbalanced, that is, the period of REM sleep prevails over the period of slow sleep, during which the most complete rest occurs.
-In addition, a person can wake up very often at night, he can be distracted by the noise and stuffiness in the room.
+In addition, a person may wake up very often at night and may be distracted by noise and stuffiness in the room.

 It should also be taken into account that over time a person needs more and more sleep.
-Consequently, if at the age of twenty a person can sleep six hours a day, and this will be enough to make him feel vigorous, then at thirty the body is no longer so hardy, and it requires a more complete rest.
+Consequently, if at twenty years old a person can sleep six hours a day, and this will be enough for him to feel vigorous, then at thirty years old the body is no longer so resilient, and it requires more complete rest.

-However, not always daytime sleepiness is a consequence of the inferiority of night sleep or insomnia.
-Sometimes there is a situation when a person cannot sleep at night, although he sleeps well.
+However, daytime sleepiness is not always a consequence of inadequate night sleep or insomnia.
+Sometimes a situation occurs when a person cannot get enough sleep at night, although he sleeps well.
 This means a general pathological increase in the daily need for sleep in the absence of night sleep disturbances.

 Overwork

-Our life passes at a frantic pace and is filled with everyday fuss, which we do not even notice.
-Household chores, shopping, car trips, everyday problems - all this in itself takes away our energy and strength.
-And if at work you still have to do the most difficult and at the same time the most boring things, sitting for hours in front of the monitor screen and looking at numbers and graphs, then the brain eventually becomes overloaded.
-And signals that he needs rest.
-This, in particular, can be expressed in increased drowsiness.
+Our life goes by at a frantic pace and is filled with everyday bustle that we don’t even notice.
+Household chores, shopping, car travel, everyday problems - all this in itself takes away our energy and strength.
+And if at work you still have to do the most complex and at the same time boring things, sitting for hours in front of a monitor screen and looking at numbers and graphs, then the brain eventually becomes overloaded.
+And it signals that he needs rest.
+This, among other things, can be expressed in increased drowsiness.
 By the way, brain overload can be caused not only by visual, but also by auditory stimuli (for example, constant work in a noisy workshop, etc.).

-The drowsiness caused by this cause is relatively easy to eliminate - it is enough to take a break, day off or even go on vacation to put the exhausted nerve cells in order.
+Drowsiness caused by this reason is relatively easy to eliminate - just take a break, a day off, or even go on vacation to put your exhausted nerve cells in order.

-It is a completely different matter when a person is tormented by some problem that he cannot solve.
-In this case, at first the person will be full of energy, trying to overcome the life obstacle.
-But if he fails to do this, then apathy, weakness and fatigue roll over a person, which can be expressed, among other things, in increased drowsiness.
-The sleepy state is a protective reaction of the body, because in a dream it is more protected from the negative effects of stress.
+It’s a completely different matter when a person is tormented by some problem that he cannot solve.
+In this case, at first the person will be full of energy, trying to overcome life's obstacles.
+But if he fails to do this, then apathy, weakness and fatigue come over the person, which can be expressed, among other things, in increased drowsiness.
+The sleepy state is a protective reaction of the body, because in sleep it is more protected from the negative effects of stress.

-Drowsiness can also cause depression - an even more severe defeat of the human psyche, when he is literally not interested in anything, and around him, as it seems to him, there is complete hopelessness and hopelessness.
-Usually depression is caused by a lack of neurotransmitter hormones in the brain and requires serious treatment.
+Drowsiness can also be caused by depression - an even more severe damage to a person’s psyche, when he is literally not interested in anything, and around him, as it seems to him, there is complete hopelessness and desperation.
+Depression is usually caused by a lack of neurotransmitter hormones in the brain and requires serious treatment.

-Many drugs, especially those used to treat neurological and psychiatric disorders, can cause drowsiness.
-This category includes tranquilizers, antidepressants, antipsychotics.
+Many medications, especially those intended to treat neurological and mental disorders, can cause drowsiness.
+This category includes tranquilizers, antidepressants, and antipsychotics.

-However, just because the drug you are taking does not fall into this category does not mean that it cannot cause drowsiness as a side effect.
-Drowsiness is a common side effect for first-generation antihistamines (tavegil, suprastin, diphenhydramine), many drugs for hypertension.
+However, just because the drug you are taking is not in this category does not mean it cannot cause drowsiness as a side effect.
+Drowsiness is a common side effect of first-generation antihistamines (tavegil, suprastin, diphenhydramine) and many medications for hypertension.

 Infectious diseases

-Many are familiar with the feeling of flu or acute respiratory infections, especially accompanied by high fever, when it is cold and you want to sleep.
-This reaction is due to the desire of the body to use all available energy in the fight against infection.
+Many people are familiar with the feeling of the flu or acute respiratory infections, especially those accompanied by a high temperature, when it’s cold and you want to sleep.
+This reaction is due to the body’s desire to use all available energy in the fight against infection.

 However, lethargy and drowsiness may also be present in infectious diseases that are not accompanied by severe symptoms, such as pathological respiratory phenomena or high fever.
-It is quite possible that we are talking about an inflammatory process somewhere in the depths of the body.
+It is quite possible that we are talking about an inflammatory process somewhere deep in the body.
 This condition even has a special name - asthenic syndrome.
 And often the cause of drowsiness is asthenic syndrome.

-It is characteristic of many serious diseases, both infectious and non-infectious nature.
+It is characteristic of many serious diseases, both infectious and non-infectious in nature.
 However, drowsiness is not the only sign of asthenic syndrome.
-It is also characterized by such symptoms as extremely fast fatigue, irritability and mood lability.
-Also, asthenic syndrome is characterized by signs of vegetative-vascular dystonia - jumps in blood pressure, pain in the heart, chilliness or sweating, discoloration of the skin, headaches, tachycardia, abdominal pain and digestive disorders.
+It is also characterized by symptoms such as extremely rapid fatigue, irritability and mood lability.
+Also, asthenic syndrome is characterized by signs of vegetative-vascular dystonia - surges in blood pressure, pain in the heart, chilliness or sweating, discoloration of the skin, headaches, tachycardia, abdominal pain and digestive disorders.

 Hormonal imbalances

 Many of the hormones produced in the human body affect the activity of physiological and nervous processes.
-In case of their lack, a person will feel drowsiness, fatigue, weakness, loss of strength.
-At the same time, pressure can also decrease, immunity can be weakened.
-These hormones include thyroid hormones, adrenal hormones.
-In addition to drowsiness, these diseases are also characterized by symptoms such as weight loss and appetite, lowering blood pressure.
-Similar symptoms can appear in hypoglycemic form of diabetes.
+If they are deficient, a person will feel drowsiness, fatigue, weakness, and loss of strength.
+This can also lower blood pressure and weaken the immune system.
+These hormones include thyroid hormones and adrenal hormones.
+In addition to drowsiness, these diseases are also characterized by symptoms such as loss of weight and appetite, and decreased blood pressure.
+Similar symptoms may appear in the hypoglycemic form of diabetes.

-The cause of somnolence in middle-aged and elderly men can also be a lack of the sex hormone - testosterone.
+The cause of doubt in middle-aged and elderly men may also be a lack of the sex hormone - testosterone.

-Diseases that cause a decrease in blood flow to the brain or intoxication of the body
+Diseases that cause decreased blood flow to the brain or intoxication of the body

 In many diseases of the internal organs, the brain lacks oxygen.
-It can also cause such a phenomenon as daytime sleepiness.
+This can also cause a phenomenon such as daytime sleepiness.
 Such diseases include cardiovascular pathologies and lung diseases:

 • ischemia,